lanjennywang999999-netizen/Bank-Credit-Card-Analysis/README.md

 # Bank-Credit-Card-Portfolio-P&L-Analysis

 ## Project Overview
-This BI project is to demonstrate the performance of a simulated bank credit card dataset from financial perspective, pricing perspective, risk management perspective and R&D perspective.
+This BI project is to demonstrate the performance of a simulated bank credit card dataset from financial perspective, risk management perspective and R&D perspective.
 It not only displays each key metric and also identify the key contributor(s) to profitability and loss using product, customer, merchant detail, and spending pattern etc. Besides, a research literature is reviwed and artificial neural network is adopted in the default data model for next default prediction.
 Finally, a data-driven approach is provided to address real world business problems.

 ## Business Problem
 Commercial bank experienced increased cash flow stress; the transaction volumes and # of cardholders are increasing steadily, offseting the cashback expenses, rewards costs, fee waivers, and delinquency.
 All the evidences point to an imbalanced growth between overall revenue and portfilio returns.